a person holding a dvd

 Keep reading to learn about the historical timeline of DVDs including the technological background, release date, features, and cultural impact.

 In September 1996, the first Digital Video Disc (DVD) technology was finalized and released in Japan on November 1, 1996.
-The official DVD release date in the United States was March 24, 1997, and the original DVD format had limited specifications because it only offered a single layer to store 1.46 gigabytes.
+The official DVD release date in the United States was March 24, 1997.

 The first movie to be commercially released on DVD format in the United States was “Twister.”
 However, titles like “Blade Runner” and “The Fugitive” were released with the first DVD players in Japan before DVDs hit the domestic U.S. market.